-Within the BodyLogicMD network, doctors take a more thorough approach to treating thyroid disorders.
-You will not leave the office with a blanket diagnosis of "adequate" or "normal."
-Instead, each physician carefully examines your results and strives to achieve or maintain your thyroid hormone levels in an optimal range, so you feel your best.
+Within the BodyLogicMD network, practitioners take a more thorough approach to treating thyroid problems and disorders.
+You will not leave the office with a blanket diagnosis of “adequate” or “normal”.
+Instead, each practitioner carefully examines your results and strives to get and maintain your thyroid levels in an optimal range, so you feel your best.

-Thyroid disorder treatments may include iodine supplements, thyroid hormones, and even desiccated thyroid hormone from animals.
-Typically, hypothyroidism is treated with synthetic T4, which can correct your T4 and TSH levels.
+Thyroid disorder treatments may include iodine supplements, thyroid replacement hormones, and even desiccated thyroid hormone from animals.
+Again, hypothyroidism is usually treated with synthetic T4 (levothyroxine), which can correct your T4 and TSH levels.
 However, many people cannot efficiently convert T4 to T3.
 This is a problem because T3 is the more active form of thyroid hormone.
-Even if your T4 and TSH levels are optimal, a decreased T3 level, may still cause symptoms.
-The expert physicians of the BodyLogicMD network know that it takes a thorough investigation of the condition and affected hormones, as well as a customized regimen of bioidentical thyroid hormones to achieve balance.
+Even if your T4 and TSH levels are optimal, a decreased T3 level may still cause symptoms.
+The expert practitioners in the BodyLogicMD network know that it takes a thorough investigation of the conditions and affected hormones, as well as a customized regimen of bioidentical hormones to achieve balanced thyroid levels.